Skip to article frontmatterSkip to article content

 Verlet Integration

-The Verlet integration is a numerical method for solving the equations of motion in molecular dynamics simulations.
-The Verlet integration is based on the idea of discretizing the equations of motion in time and updating the positions and velocities of the particles at each time step.
+The Verlet family of integrators are numerical methods for solving the equations of motion in molecular dynamics simulations.
+A commonly used form is the velocity-Verlet algorithm, which updates the positions and velocities of the particles at each time step.

 r(t+Δt)=r(t)+v(t)Δt+12a(t)Δt2\mathbf{r}(t + \Delta t) = \mathbf{r}(t) + \mathbf{v}(t)\Delta t + \frac{1}{2}\mathbf{a}(t)\Delta t^2